-What about this information on is really speaking to you?
-What are things that you, yorganization are already d your parish, your region, you oing?
-What ideas come to mind might be possible to supp needs? and heart, about what ort people that have these distributed over 156,000 trees
+What about this information is really speaking to yo u?
+What are things that you, your parish, your region, y organization are already doing? ΟL What ideas come to mind and heart, about what might be possible to support people that have these needs?
+9 distributed over 156,000 trees